 - Fatigue of shoulder muscles during prolonged overhead activities

-- Acute trauma to the shoulder area that initiates an inflammatory process
+- Acute trauma to the shoulder area that results in inflammation

-- Thorough warm-up and stretching prior to activity
+- Stretching and warming up prior to activity

-- Ice applied to the shoulder after activity for 15-20 minutes
+- Icing after activity for 15 to 20 minutes

 - Anti-inflammatory medication as prescribed by a physician